khskarl/tori/README.md

-# Tori
+# Tori / トーリ

-Too work in progress for a description.
+Tori is a work in progress game engine made for studying game engine development and modern real time rendering techniques.
+It uses a Physically Based Rendering workflow, OpenGL and is targeted for Linux, Windows and MacOS.

 ## Dependencies
 - GLFW3